Tara YG Welty, licensed and nationally certified acupuncturist in Parkersburg, West Virginia

 Hello!

 I’m often asked how I became an acupuncturist.
 It’s a story I call “spy doctor chef”.
-As a naive 17 year old entering college, my dream was to become a spy.
+As a naive 17-year-old entering college, my dream was to become a spy.
 I spent four years studying diplomacy, history and military strategy and loved every minute of it.

 I then spent the next period of my life working in the upper end of the wine and restaurant business, learning what Anthony Bourdain calls “the soft skills recruiters talk about on LinkedIn- discipline, promptness, the ability to absorb criticism, and, most important, how to read people like a book.”
-A co-worker saw something in me that I couldn’t see myself and suggested medicine as a path- I immediately threw myself back into school for 2 1/2 years of pre-med science.
+A co-worker saw something in me that I couldn’t see in myself and suggested medicine as a path- I immediately threw myself back into school for 2 1/2 years of pre-med science.

 Once I had convinced myself that I could not only enjoy, but even excel at microbiology and organic chemistry, I had to make a choice.
 Would I pursue a conventional medical degree or strike out for the path less taken?
 All roads to becoming a practitioner of any stripe are difficult and demanding.
 I honor my Western medical colleagues for the path they chose and am grateful that I chose acupuncture.
 I often tell patients that we need to use both- they have different but complementary strengths and together they can effect great change and healing.